Almanac: Contemporary use

 Currently published almanacs such as Whitaker's Almanack have expanded their scope and contents beyond that of their historical counterparts.
 Modern almanacs include a comprehensive presentation of statistical and descriptive data covering the entire world.
 Contents also include discussions of topical developments and a summary of recent historical events.
-Other currently published almanacs (ca. 2006) include TIME Almanac with Information Please, World Almanac and Book of Facts, The Farmer's Almanac and The Old Farmer's Almanac and The Almanac for Farmers & City Folk.
+Other currently published almanacs (c.
+2006) include TIME Almanac with Information Please, World Almanac and Book of Facts, The Farmer's Almanac and The Old Farmer's Almanac and The Almanac for Farmers & City Folk.
 The Inverness Almanac, an almanac/literary journal, was published in West Marin, California, from 2015 to 2016.
 In 2007, Harrowsmith Country Life Magazine launched a Canadian Almanac, written in Canada, with all-Canadian content.
 The nonprofit agrarian organization the Greenhorns currently publishes The New Farmer's Almanac as a resource for young farmers.
+The Other Almanac, first printed in 2022 is an almanac published by OR Books, that contains data and material that draws attention to nature and agriculture within cities.

 Major topics covered by almanacs (reflected by their tables of contents) include: geography, government, demographics, agriculture, economics and business, health and medicine, religion, mass media, transportation, science and technology, sport, and awards/prizes.